vaishnaviie/mark6-banana-speaks/README.md

 # Minion Speaks
-A fun translation app developed using vanillaJs convert from English language to Minion's language.
+A fun translation app developed using vanillaJs convert from English language to Minion's banana language.

 # Technologies used:-
 1. Html